sowmya1283/handmadehobbies/README.md

 Future-Enhancements

 The future intention of the site would be to serve as a website specifically to grow visitors and involve more hobbyists to sign up to the website.
 To add more content related to new designs, tutorials, different type of materials used.
 If possible enhance the website to create a buy and sell platform at later stages.

-At first, the purpose would remain to inspire people and spread awareness about benefits of hand crafted items.
+<![if !supportLists]>· <![endif]>At first, the purpose would remain to inspire people and spread awareness about benefits of hand-crafted items.
 However, There would be additional content as mentioned above.

 Video tutorials of all the handmade craft items.